schooltool-project/schooltool-book/source/terms.rst

 For example, if you work with the same group of students on the same schedule for a full year, you only need one big term.
 If you switch schedules and/or student groupings at the end of semesters or trimesters, define those as your terms.

+Because there is no hierarchy of terms, define your terms by the *shortest* unit that a class section might meet.
+For example if some sections meet all year, some by semester, and some by quarter, use quarters as your terms.

+In almost every case, you end up needing terms in SchoolTool.
+This is easiest to do through the web interface.

-In this example, we will create two semesters.
+In this example, we will create one semester.

 Logged in as "manager," click the active school year.
-The active school year will be in red in the top menu. (below it is **2008-2009**)  Then the **Add a new term** link, above **Groups**:
+The active school year will be in red in the top menu.
+Next click the **Add a new term** link, above **Groups**:

    .. image:: images/empty-terms.png